Have you ever watched helplessly as your dog swallowed something disgusting or dangerous?

-How to teach your dog the command ‘leave it’
+How to teach your dog to leave it

 (I use “leave it” to mean “do not touch that object.”
 I don’t use “leave it” to mean “leave that other dog alone,” as some people do.
 How about you?)

-There is more than one way to teach a dog “leave it,” but here’s what I did with Ace:
+There is more than one way to teach a dog leave it

 - With highly valued treats on hand (like real chicken), place a lower-valued but tempting item on the ground (like a dog biscuit) and say “leave it.”

 - If your dog moves towards the treat on the ground, block him and calmly say “no, leave it.”

 - Wait about 2 seconds, then reward him with one of the higher-valued treats.
 Really praise him!